IDMNYU/CreativeCodingSpring2022_Bennett/week_3_detail.md

   	<td valign="top" width="48%">
   	<li> Learning Processing - Ch.
 6 </li>
   	<li>Programming Interactivity - Ch.
 2 - (on Slack)</li>
+  	<li>Read 6-8 of the Letters To The Next CoHort, found in the Slack #Resources Channel.
+Write a brief reflection and send it to me via a Slack DM. <br> </li>
 	</td>
   	<!-- day Thurs -->
   	<td valign="top" width="48%">